EfficientUICoder: A Bidirectional Token Compression Framework for Efficient MLLM-Based UI Code Generation: Experiment Results

 \subsection{Efficiency Comparison (RQ2)}

 Table~\ref{tab:efficiency} presents the efficiency analysis of different compression methods on Llava-v1.6-34b across both datasets.
 Several key observations emerge from this analysis.(1) \textbf{\scheme \ achieves superior computational savings.} Our method demonstrates the highest FLOPs reduction of 44.9\% on Design2Code and 42.8\% on Webcode2M, significantly outperforming other techniques.
 This translates to substantial reductions in computational requirements and energy consumption.
 (2) \textbf{\scheme \ achieves significant reduction in output tokens.} EfficientUICoder dramatically reduces generated tokens while maintaining quality: from 2041 to 1195 tokens on Design2Code (41.4\% reduction) and from 2116 to 1340 on Webcode2M (36.7\% reduction).
 This indicates effective elimination of redundant code patterns.
 (3) \textbf{Superior inference and prefill acceleration.} Our method achieves the most significant inference time improvements: 48.8\% reduction on Design2Code and 45.1\% on Webcode2M, substantially exceeding other methods.
 Additionally, EfficientUICoder demonstrates competitive prefill time performance with 46.6\% and 45.9\% improvements respectively.
-This dual acceleration in both prefill and inference phases is crucial for real-world deployment scenarios.
+This dual acceleration in both prefill and inference phases is crucial for real-world deployment scenarios. \scheme \ also shows statistically significant superiority across both datasets when compared to compression-based baselines and vanilla.
+It denotes that \scheme \ demonstrates significant efficiency improvements.